exaexa/EmbedSOM/README.md

 - `map`: optional map to use (e.g. if not present in the `fsom` object, or for embedding with different map)
 - `data`: raw data matrix to be embedded (eg. if `fsom` object is not present).
 Must contain only the used columns, i.e. usually you want to use something like `data=myMatrix[,colsToUse]`)
 - `importance`: same as for FlowSOM::BuildSOM.
 The `importance` passed to BuildSOM and EmbedSOM should be the same to prevent embedding artifacts (using different values breaks the k-NN calculation)
+- `emcoords`: arbitraty set of map codes positions in the embedding.
+This may be generated using other more complicated dimensionality reduction algorithms without any loss of performance; EmbedSOM includes autogeneration of these positions (try e.g. parameter values `'som'`, `'mst'`, etc.).

 ## HOW-TOs